 One of the first questions that may be asked if your baby is diagnosed with Patau syndrome is whether you want to continue the pregnancy (or undergo intensive intervention if the baby is born with health problems).

 During pregnancy, some parents choose to terminate babies diagnosed with Patau syndrome due to the generally poor prognosis and a desire not to prolong the pain of the loss.

-Others continue the pregnancy because of anti-abortion beliefs or because they feel they would rather have some time with the baby, even if it is short.
+Others continue the pregnancy because of anti-abortion beliefs or because they would rather spend some time with the baby, even if it is short.

-If your baby has been diagnosed with Patau syndrome, he may experience any number of emotions, from pain to anger to numbness to simply feeling overwhelmed.
+If your baby has been diagnosed with Patau syndrome, he may experience many emotions, from pain to anger to numbness to simply feeling overwhelmed.

-It’s okay to take your time and process the situation before moving on and making decisions or plans.
+It is okay to take your time and process the situation before moving on and making decisions or plans.
 There is no “right” way to feel and no “right” course of action to take with these diagnoses.
-You have to do what you think you can live better, and the answer is different for everyone.
+You have to do what you think you can live better; the answer is different for everyone.